 Sway or fishtailing is the sideways action of a trailer caused by external forces.
-Excessive sway of your travel trailer can lead to the rollover of the trailer and tow vehicle, resulting in serious injury or death.
-Refer to Section 7 - Towing for more information.
+Excessive sway of your travel trailer can lead to the rollover of the trailer and tow vehicle, resulting in serious injury or death; see Controlling Sway or Fishtailing on page 7-8.